Muir Wood therapist, David Laing

 Contact Admissions for Info

-• Refusal to participate in traditional roles associated with assigned gender.
+• Discomfort with traditional roles associated with their assigned gender

 Muir Wood Is Here to Help